Collaborative Computational Project for Electron cryo-Microscopy (CCP-EM): 2021 - 2026

 Title CCP-EM version 1

 Description The CCP-EM software suite provides a collection of programs for cryoEM single particle reconstruction and building of atomic models.
 The suite as a whole has an STFC licence, and is licensed free of charge to non-profit users, and for a charge to for-profit users.
 Nevertheless, many of the component programs are available separately under Open Source licences.
-Version 1 was released April 2018, with updates 1.1 in July 2018, 1.2 in December 2018, 1.3 in April 2019, 1.4 in November 2019 and 1.5 in October 2020.
+Version 1 was released April 2018, with updates 1.1 in July 2018, 1.2 in December 2018, 1.3 in April 2019, 1.4 in November 2019, 1.5 in October 2020, and 1.6 in April 2022.
 This first official release of the CCP-EM software suite mainly covered fitting and refinement of atomic models into single particle reconstructions, combining experience gained in CCP4 with high resolution maps with other techniques more appropriate to lower resolution maps.
 Since that initial release, the suite has expanded to include tools for map analysis and manipulation.
 Version 1.2 included for the first time pre-compiled binaries for Relion, the most popular software for single particle reconstruction.
 Besides providing a convenient way of viewing Relion projects on a personal machine, the inclusion of Relion is the basis of on-going efforts to integrate reconstruction with downstream map interpretation.
 The CCP-EM suite also includes software libraries such as mrcfile, clipper-python and relion-it, which are being used by third-party developers and facility sites for customised workflows.
-Version 1.6 is in preparation.
-Meanwhile, stable nightly builds are made available (latest 25/01/22) which contain some useful updates.
+Version 1.6 (April 2022) included the new Servalcat wrapper for atomistic model refinement with Refmac5.
+There were also a number of new validation tools, including Privateer, 3D-Strudel and PI-score.
+Stable nightly builds are made available (latest 8/11/22) which contain some useful updates.
+The version 1 release sequence is now frozen, pending the release of version 2 based on Pipeliner/Doppio (see other entries).

 Type Of Technology Software